 Vascular Plants of Red Rock State Park

-Download 20-page document that contains Genus & Species, Variety, and Common Names of the Vascular Plants of Red Rock.
+Download 20-page document that contains genus and species, variety, and common names of the vascular plants of Red Rock.
 Download Vascular Plant Information

 Red Rock State Park is located in a geologically unique area of north central Arizona near Sedona.
 The park encompasses between one and two river miles of perennial Oak Creek, giving the park a diversity of both riparian and upland plant and animal species.
 The park is also included in the Lower Oak Creek Important Bird Area, and is home to rare and unique avian species like the Common Black Hawk, Wood Duck, and Common Merganser.
 [For more information visit: This link ]

 Like many areas of Arizona, Red Rock State Park is also home to non-native plants and animals.
 These non-native species arrive in a variety of ways; some accidentally introduced and some purposefully brought in by humans.
-Non-native plants in the park include Giant Reed (Arundo donax), Tamarisk (Tamarix spp.), Johnson grass (Sorghum halepense), and Tumbleweed (Salsola iberica).
+Non-native plants in the park include giant reed (Arundo donax), Ttamarisk (Tamarix spp.), Johnson grass (Sorghum halepense), and tumbleweed (Salsola iberica).
 There are also non-native fish found in the park.